Community Cooking:

 In sub-Saharan Africa, over 90% of schools depend on wood and charcoal for daily meal preparation, serving hundreds of students.
 This reliance leads to the consumption of large quantities of mostly locally sourced wood, significantly impacting local forests and contributing to environmental degradation.

-Provision on cleaner stoves for schools significantly reduces biomass consumption and provides a safe, clean working environment.
+Provision of cleaner stoves for schools significantly reduces biomass consumption and provides a safe, clean working environment.

-• Thousands of dollars saved that can be reinvested back into the school.
+Expense saved can be reinvested back into the school.

 "No more itchy eyes and coughing, and no burns to my body since the stoves are more safe."